For both Wet and Dry AMD, some medications and lifestyle changes may help prevent the condition from worsening or even occurring in the first place.

 Wet AMD treatments

-If you’re diagnosed with Wet AMD, you must be treated quickly to avoid permanent damage to your sight.
+If you’re diagnosed with Wet AMD, you should seek treatment quickly to reduce permanent damage to your sight.
 The macular degeneration experts at Eye Institute use the most advanced medications and treatments for Wet AMD, including:

 Wet AMD medication

-The drugs Lucentis and Avastin have been shown to improve vision in people with Wet AMD, while other treatments only slow down vision loss.
-They are injected into the eye (which is less painful than it sounds), and may need to be repeated over several months.
+Anti-Vascular Endothelial Growth Factors or Anti-VEGF’s such as Avastin and Eylea are medications which help to prevent vision loss and in some circumstances restore some vision in people with Wet AMD.
+They are injected into the eye (which is less painful than it sounds) and may need to be repeated over several months.

 Thermal laser treatment for Wet AMD